Day - 1

 Day - 6

-Location: Algarve - Today board a bus and cross the border into Portugal.
+Location: Algarve / Lagos - Today board a bus and cross the border into Portugal.
 Travel through fertile plain landscapes of orange orchards, olive groves and maize fields to the Algarve, Portugal's stunning southern coast, where your destination is the seaside town of Lagos (approximately 5 hours).
 Set on the banks of the Rio Bensafrim, Lagos is gifted with a temperate Mediterranean climate, a bounty of beaches and a rich heritage.
-On arrival, you might like to take an optional boat trip out on the water, perhaps appreciating the jagged, weathered rockface of Pinta da Piedade, full of grottoes, caves, arches and towers.
-If you prefer to stay on land, wandering around Lagos’s old town enclosed within 16th century walls, on pretty cobbled streets and picturesque plazas and churches, is definitely a good thing to do.
+On arrival, you might want to take a walk around town.
+Wandering around Lagos’s old town enclosed within 16th century walls, on pretty cobbled streets and picturesque plazas and churches, is definitely a good thing to do.
 In the evening, why not head to feast on freshly caught fish at a restaurant or cafe overlooking the water and behold a golden sky at sunset, before throwing yourself into Lagos' pumping nightlife.

 Day - 7

-Location: Algarve - Most of today is free to enjoy Lagos and its surrounds.
-At some point during the day (depending on availability) you will enjoy included boat tour around Algarve’s rocky cliffs.
-Discover the caves and grottoes that have been eroded into the fabulous limestone coast.
-Tour leader will inform you about the exact time in advance so you can plan other activities around that.
+Location: Algarve / Lagos - Most of today is free to enjoy Lagos and its surrounds.
+At some point during the day (depending on availability) you will enjoy an included boat tour around Algarve’s rocky cliffs.
+Explore the jagged, weathered rockface of Pinta da Piedade, full of arches, towers, grottoes and caves that have been eroded into this fabulous limestone coast.
+Your leader will inform you about the exact time in advance so you can plan other activities around that.
 For the rest of the day, perhaps pack a book and towel and head to the beach.
 The vast sands of Meia Praia stretch for over four kilometres, and it is peppered with beach bars, cafes and sun lounges.
 Also, plenty of water sports are on offer in the summer.
 In addition, there are numerous boat trip options, focusing on birdwatching, fishing, or even spotting the Algarve dolphins.
 Praia do Porto de Mos and Camilo Beach are also good options, lovely water and sands surrounded by great rock formations.
 Take a stroll through the quaint alleys of central Lagos, or head down to the waterfront to watch the boats come in.
 Just ask your leader for any tips if you’re unsure.